j0-1/ecom-api/README.md

 ## UI
 The source for the frontend UI is in this repo .
 I used Elm for this as I have been experimenting with it lately and have been enjoying it.

-I've included the compiled version of the latest code in this project so that you can see the UI easily hosted by the rails server also at `localhost:3000/inventory`
+I've included the compiled version of the latest code in this project's public dir so that you can see the UI easily hosted by the rails server at `localhost:3000`

 ## Data Model
 There are three models representing the data: Product, Image and Variant.